russell/fairy-slipper-migration/api_doc/blockstorage/v2-tags.rst

    +----------------+---------------------------------------------+

 .. swagger:tag:: volume-manage
-   :summary: Volume manage extension (os-volume-manage)
+   :synopsis: Volume manage extension (os-volume-manage)

    Creates volumes by using existing storage instead of allocating new storage.

 .. swagger:tag:: os-vol-image-meta-v2
-   :summary: Volume image metadata extension (os-vol-image-meta)
+   :synopsis: Volume image metadata extension (os-vol-image-meta)

    Shows image metadata that is associated with a specified volume.